'The next few months will be tough': All WPP staff to work from home where possible

 Every WPP employee around the world has been asked to work from home "wherever possible" in response to the coronavirus outbreak.

-In an internal memo sent to the holding company's more than 100,000 global staffers on Saturday, CEO Mark Read said offices will remain open for business subject to local government policy, but it "will take action to greatly reduce the density of people in our buildings and the amount of travel to and from work."
+In an internal memo sent to the holding company's more than 100,000 global staff on Saturday March 14, CEO Mark Read said offices will remain open for business subject to local government policy, but it "will take action to greatly reduce the density of people in our buildings and the amount of travel to and from work."

 Leadership has also escalated restrictions on business travel.
-Until further notice, there is no domestic and international business air travel without permission from company CEOs.
+Going forward and until further notice, there is no domestic and international business air travel without permission from company CEOs.

-"Unless in truly exceptional circumstances, that permission should be denied," Read continued.
+Read continued: "Unless in truly exceptional circumstances, that permission should be denied."

-The new work-from-home policy and travel restrictions come after trials in Italy and China, where employees have been working remotely for some time.
+The new work from home policy and travel restrictions comes after trials in Italy and China, where employees have been working remotely for some time.

 Read explained that "the next few months will be tough, but I have every confidence in our ability to come through this situation together."
 He underscored the importance of supporting colleagues and encouraged staff to get in touch with him personally.

 "It’s important and will make a difference.
-As ever, if you have questions please speak to your company’s leadership or people team or feel free to write to me," he added.
+As ever, if you have questions please speak to your company’s leadership or People team or feel free to write to me."

 The memo is in full below.
 Stay up to date with office closures, work from home policies and agency responses to the coronavirus.